Cat returns home after being missing for eight years

 "I commented wanting to know her story," Williams explained.
 "I wasn't sure how old she was, but I knew she looked similar to the cat I had."

-Deep down Williams knew this was her cat.
+Deep down, Williams knew this was her cat.

 There are so many cats out there that look just like Maria, so how did Kristen know that one was hers?